catsop/python-sopnet/README.md

 $ ./grbgetkey <you-licence-id>
 ```

-in the gurobi bin directory from an academic domain to download the licence
+in the gurobi bin directory from an academic domain to download the license
 file (gurobi.lic).
 Make sure the environment variable `GRB_LICENCE_FILE` points
 to it.
 Set the cmake variable `Gurobi_ROOT_DIR` to the path containing the lib
 and bin directory or set the environment variable `GUROBI_ROOT_DIR` accordingly